ThomasMiz/ansible-demo/README.md

 ### Usage of Jinja2 templates in this project

-Below is an example of how Jinja2 is used to dynamically add web servers in the NGINX configuration file.
+Below is an example of how Jinja2 is used to dynamically add web servers in the Nginx configuration file.
 This example demonstrates how you can use a Jinja2 template to iterate over a group of web servers and configure them for load balancing.
 This aproach allows to add new web servers without changing the templates, it is not necessary to know the server's IPs, nor how many of them are being used:

 ```jinja
 upstream app_servers {